VegaDeftwing/OpGuidesHugoSrc/content/Engineering/math.md

 {{< tip >}}

-Later on you'll also see something called the 'Determinate', this uses the same notiation, two vertical bars, but is totally different.
+Later on you'll also see something called the 'Determinate', this uses the same notation, two vertical bars, but is totally different.
 Thankfully it's not hard to tell apart, as the determinate is a matrix operation, meaning there will be a grid of numbers between the bars instead of a single expression.

 {{< /tip >}}